Digital Marketing

 How important is attribution modeling in a marketing campaign?

-What are the types of attribution models in marketing?
+Different types of attribution models in marketing

-You can make your marketing even more precise by finding the specific type of attribution model that fits your product or service best.
+You can make your marketing more precise by finding the specific type of attribution model that fits your product or service best.
 Here’s a quick list of the most popular models to get the ball rolling.

 Cross-channel attribution modeling